Deploy

 Step 3: Configure Deployment Settings

 Create a new file called my-reporter.yaml in your working directory.
 This Helm values file will be used in all subsequent steps.
+At minimum, set the license JWT:

 Step 4: Load Configuration